ShindouMihou/Nexus/README.md

 - `stop(NexusMesage)`: tells Nexus to stop the command from executing together with a message to be sent.
 - `stopIf(boolean, NexusMessage?)`: tells Nexus to stop the command from executing if the boolean is true, and sends a message when provided.
 - `stopIf(Predicate, NexusMessage?)`: same as above but just a predicate.

+> **Note**
+> Deferring middlewares should be done using the `defer` or `deferEphemeral` methods followed by a response such as `stop(NexusMessage)`
+> as this allows Nexus to handle the deferred response properly.
+>
+> You can also enable Nexus to automatically defer middleware responses by enabling `Nexus.configuration.interceptors.autoDeferMiddlewareResponses`,
+> but note that **it is your responsibility to also make the command that uses the middleware use a deferred response** as Nexus cannot auto-defer
+> the command responses.

 #### 💭 Interceptor Repositories